actuallyjustran/fcpu-cli/README.md

 ## Installation

-This wrapper requires the installation of a Docker such as [`Docker Desktop`](https://www.docker.com/products/docker-desktop/).
-Run the following script:
+This wrapper requires the installation of a Docker program, such as [`Docker Desktop`](https://www.docker.com/products/docker-desktop/).
+Run the following script in CMD or WSL:

 ```docker build -t farmcpupp-cli .```